gaelforget/ClimateModels.jl/docs/src/examples.md

 ## System Requirements

 Some models may only support linux based environments (i.e. linux and macos).
 Running examples which rely on a fortran compiler (`gfortran`) and / or netcdf libraries (`libnetcdf-dev`,`libnetcdff-dev`) will require user to e.g. [install gfortran](https://fortran-lang.org/learn/os_setup/install_gfortran)).
-All requirements should be preinstalled in [this mybinder.org](https://mybinder.org/v2/gh/gaelforget/ClimateModels.jl/HEAD?urlpath=lab) (a linux instance in the cloud) where one can just open a terminal window to try things out at the command line.
+All requirements should be preinstalled in [this mybinder.org](https://mybinder.org/v2/gh/gaelforget/ClimateModels.jl/HEAD?urlpath=lab) instance and [the JuliaClimate sandbox](https://juliaclimate.github.io/GlobalOceanNotebooks/).